Lucieno/gforce-public/README.md

 # GForce
 **GForce: GPU-Friendly Oblivious and Rapid Neural Network Inference**

-A crypto-assisted framework leveraging GPU, additive secret share, and homomorphic encryption to protect the privacy of model and queries in inference.
+A crypto-assisted framework leveraging GPU, additive secret share, and homomorphic encryption to protect the privacy of models and queries in inference.

 The details of this project are presented in the following paper: